2025 Floral Information

 9. Specimens will be placed in uniform containers provided by the Ruritan Club.

-10. Best of Snow ribbon may be awarded.
+10. Best of Show ribbon may be awarded.

 12. The Clarke County Fair cannot be responsible for broken or lost articles.